Q. Does the Missouri State Board of Nursing issue an actual license card or document?

-A. When it comes time to renew your license, a renewal notice will be sent to you in the mail approximately two months prior to the expiration date of your license.
+A. When it comes time to renew your license, a renewal postcard will be sent to you in the mail approximately two months prior to the expiration date of your license.
 Currently, an RN license expires on April 30 of each odd-numbered year.
 Licenses for LPN's expire on May 31 of each even-numbered year.
 If you are enrolled in Nursys® e-Notify as a nurse, you will receive renewal reminders 90, 60 and 30 days before your license expires.
 The reminders will be sent to the email you provide in your registration.
 The renewal postcards are mailed to the last address that we have on file so it is important that you notify us of any address changes that may have occurred since your last renewal.
 Please be advised that it is your responsibility to renew your license even if the renewal notice does not reach you through the mail.

 Q. HOW DO I NOTIFY THE BOARD OFFICE IF I SHOULD HAVE A NAME OR ADDRESS CHANGE?